 Under the Industrial Insurance Act, employees who are unable to return to work receive a vocational training plan which could include school or on the job training.
 No-fault benefits continue during this period.

 The Jones Act provides for very limited long term benefits.
 There are no disability awards, pension, or survivor benefits.
 The only benefits permanently injured individuals receive is the state’s basic long term disability benefits of up to $240 per month.

 The Industrial Insurance Act provides for many long term benefits.
 Individuals may also receive the state’s basic long term disability benefits, but additionally they may receive partial permanent disability awards and permanent disability pensions.

-If you or a loved one is a maritime worker who was injured on the job in Washington state and would like to learn more about your legal rights and options, contact us today via the form on this page or call 206-727-4000.
+If you or a loved one is a maritime worker who was injured on the job in Washington state and would like to learn more about your legal rights and options, contact the team of Seattle personal injury lawyers at Davis Law Group today via the form on this page or call 206-727-4000.
 We offer free legal consultations to accident victims and work on a contingency fee basis, which means you don't pay anything until your case is resolved.